-Difference between Engine Control Module, Electronic Control Unit & Powertrain Control Module PCM
+Difference between PCM, Engine Control Module, Electronic Control Unit & Powertrain Control Module PCM

 Commonly, PCM, ECM, and ECU refer to the same subject – an Engine Computer.
 However, there is a fine line between these terms.
 In most occasions, the word ECU applies to Asian car manufacturers, whereas ECM and PCM usually represent to Chrysler modules.
 Some General Motors sub-brands use the term “PCM” on their products as well.
 From an engineering standpoint, these terms denote different things as well.
 You wouldn’t happen to be searching this because of your recent check engine lights issues right?